kitschpatrol/yanki/readme.md

 <!-- /short-description -->

+> \[!IMPORTANT]
+> Yanki MD is feature-complete but will remain zero-versioned until it's been thoroughly tested.
+Please exercise caution and make backups of your Anki notes until the 1.0.0 release.

 ## Overview

 Yanki simply syncs a folder of Markdown notes to Anki.
+The primary novelty of its approach is in how it translates Markdown into Anki notes.
+The structure of a Markdown note determines the type of Anki note it becomes, so no extra syntax or Anki-specific markup is required — just pure Markdown.

 This library leverages the [`yanki-connect`](https://github.com/kitschpatrol/yanki-connect) library, and powers the [`yanki-obsidian`](https://github.com/kitschpatrol/yanki-obsidian) plugin.